spike1478/stagelog/README.md

 ### 🎪 Performance Tracking
 - **Add Shows**: Because remembering what you saw is hard
-- **Rate Everything**: Overall, Acting, Production, Atmosphere - judge away!
+- **Rate Everything**: Multi-dimensional rating system with weighted scoring
+- **Musical vs Non-Musical**: Smart rating system that adapts based on show type
 - **Track Spending**: Because theatre is expensive and we need to know just how broke we are
 - **Pro Shot Magic**: Special handling for when you watch recordings instead of going out
+- **Edit Ratings**: Update your ratings anytime - no more being stuck with first impressions!

 ### 📊 Analytics (Because Data is Fun)
 - **Stats Galore**: How many shows?
 How much money?
 How many regrets?